tarantool/tarantool-internals/source/qsync.rst

             ...
         }

-The write is synchronous here, so we are waiting it to complete (in case of error we simply drop this entry from the limbo).
+The write is synchronous here, so we are waiting for it to be complete (in case of an error we simply drop this entry from the limbo).

-An interesting moment is that when WAL thread finishes write it notifies WAL watcher (ie relay thread) that new data has appended to the journal.
+An interesting moment is that when WAL thread finishes writing it notifies WAL watcher (ie relay thread) that new data has been appended to the journal.
-The relay watcher performs ``recover_remaining_wals`` and send new data to the replica.
+The relay watcher performs ``recover_remaining_wals`` and sends new data to the replica.

 Replica receives transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Processing remote transactions goes via ``applier`` module.
-So lets assume
+So let's assume
 we obtain a new synchronous record from the master node above and master
 has not finished write procedure yet in terms of fiber switching, thus
 we have not yet returned from ``journal_write``.
 The replica does